 In December 2018, the Family Statutes Amendment Act was passed in Alberta.
 As a result, the Family Property Act will replace the Matrimonial Property Act of Alberta in January 2020, giving non-married partners the same property rights as married spouses.

 The result of these individual laws and the progress made over the years is that all partners have the same legal rights regardless of marriage, sex, gender or orientation.
-The only differences lay in applying the law to each unique relationship.
+The only differences lay in applying the law to the unique people involved.

 At Kinetic Law, we assist all people, from any background or relationship.
 We strive to create a safe, supportive environment for our clients.
 We consider ourselves allies to the LGBTQ+ community.